AlpsMonaco/cppnat/README.md

 ## config

 ### server
-`bin/server` is typically dispatched on a server with public ip.Every TCP connection to the ip and the port you have configured will redirect to nat client.
+`bin/server` is typically dispatched on a server with public ip.Every TCP connection to the ip and the port you have configured will be redirected to nat client.

 #### `server.json`
 ```json